jimburton/scrabble/chapters/Chapter6.md

   Ev (Right (g',mv)) -> liftIO $ takeTurn g' (Just (T.pack $ show (mrScore mv)))
 ```

-First we replace any balnks that were in the WORD part of the input.
+First we replace any blanks that were in the WORD part of the input.
 This is done by interrogating
 the user and producing a list of pairs of replacements and their indices.
 This code is in
 `ScrabbleCLI.Blanks` and we won't go through it here.
 Then weparse the other parts of the input
 with the `words` function, the `makeWordPut` function